Introductionยถ

 From acoustic dissonance to magnetic resonance

-in the context of signal processing.
+This interactive book will teach you NumPy and SciPy in the context of signal processing.
 The main exercise is to make some magnetic music by harmoniously mixing MRI acoustic noise with guitar melodies and vocal tracks.
 I have a special introduction to motivate you:

 ISMRM Innovation in MRI Education